MicrosoftDocs/azure-docs/articles/migrate/concepts-migration-planning.md

 ms.author: rajosh
 ---

-# Building your migration plan with Azure Migrate
+# Build migration plan with Azure Migrate

-This article provides a quick guide to help build your cloud migration plan with [Azure Migrate](migrate-services-overview.md).
+This article provides a quick guide to help build your migration plan to Azure with [Azure Migrate](migrate-services-overview.md).
 If you have other questions, check these resources:

 - [General questions](resources-faq.md) about Azure Migrate
 - Questions about the [Azure Migrate appliance](common-questions-appliance.md)